kubernetes/kubernetes/docs/services.md

 ### Avoiding collisions

-One of the primary philosophies of Kubernetes is that users should not be exposed to situations that could cause their actions to fail through no fault of their own.
+One of the primary philosophies of LMKTFY is that users should not be exposed to situations that could cause their actions to fail through no fault of their own.
 In this situation, we are looking at network ports - users should not have to choose a port number if that choice might collide with